GLOBAL MARKETS-Dollar tumbles, shares gain after weak U.S. jobs data

 NEW YORK, Oct 22 The dollar slid to a two-year

-low against the euro and global equity markets rose for a fifth
+low against the euro and a measure of global equity markets rose

-session in a row on Tuesday after weak U.S. jobs data reinforced
+for a fifth session in a row on Tuesday after weak U.S. jobs

 Nonfarm payrolls increased 148,000 in September, the Labor